fastrgv/ada-sdl2/README.md

 	I heard that they typically try to make new versions of SDL2 backward compatible.
 So this binding may be adequate indefinitely.
+7) types defined in files x86_64_linux* were replaced by types from interfaces.c.

 --------------------------------
 August 2018